jcalpickard/jcalpickard.github.io/_compost/baroque.md

 Theatricality?
 Boundlessness and folding? (eliding/troubling the division of inside and outside)

-- [⎈] Consider how a "Baroque sensibility" might invite us to embrace ambiguity, to question assumptions, and to seek out the hidden meanings and power dynamics encoded in our technical systems and cultural artifacts.
+- [⎈] Consider how a "Baroque sensibility" invites us to embrace ambiguity, to question assumptions, and to seek out the hidden meanings and power dynamics encoded in our technical systems and cultural artifacts.